Greenville removes benches in attempt to curb COVID spread

 “We had a bench here and there was one down here as well,” Steve Boone, the owner of Trio’s, said.

-Boone says the benches near his business were moved about six months ago.
+Boone said the benches near his business were moved about six months ago.

 “Our corner may be a little more high profile and they started with us,” he said.